 Compatible with most versions of OS X, Crashlytics for iOS gives you instant reports right on your desktop.

 The Crashlytics SDK uses a multi-step symbolication process to provide progressively higher levels of detail.
 We start with on-device symbolication.
 Once a crash report makes it into our system, stack frames are then re-processed against your application's dSYM on our servers.
 This two-step symbolication process, coupled with our advanced aggregation algorithms, provides the highest information fidelity available.

-The Crashlytics SDK was designed with utmost care to guarantee
+Negligible impact on your app.
+The Crashlytics SDK was designed with utmost care to

-On average, Crashlytics adds only 40 KB — or the size of a single image - to the weight of your application.
+On average, Crashlytics adds only 45kb - or the size of a single image - to the weight of your application.

 We don't require linking against any additional frameworks or libraries.

-When initialized at start-up, Crashlytics performs only the minimal amount of required work and defers the rest until a few seconds after app startup completes.
-This delay is configurable — we want your app to launch as quickly as possible!
+When initialized at start-up, Crashlytics performs only a minimal amount of required work and defers the rest until a few seconds after app startup completes.
+This delay time is configurable -- we want your app to start as quickly as possible!

-We use run-time feature detection to ensure compatibility with iOS 4 to iOS 6 and beyond.
+We use run-time feature detection to ensure compatibility with iOS 4.0 and beyond.

-When the device is in airplane mode or experiencing a bad network connection, we will queue crashes so you still get all of the reports — with no impact on your app's performance.
-When network access is restored, off they go.
+When the device is in airplane mode or experiencing a bad network connection, we will queue the crash reports so you still get all the crashes -- with no impact on your app's performance.